Clemapfel/mousetrap/docs/04_widgets.md

 ### Expansion

-In previous chapters, we may have noticed that if we scale the window from our previous `main.cpp`s, the widget inside may or may not scale along with it.
-This is called **expansion**, which is a property of all widgets.
+In previous chapters, we may have noticed that resizing the window may sometimes cause the widgets inside it to resize accordingly.
+Whether or not a widget will follow the size of its parent is called **expansion**, which is a property of all widgets.

-We can specify whether a widget should expand along the vertical or horizontal axis using `Widget::set_expand_horizontally` and `Widget::set_expand_vertically`, which take a single boolean as its argument. `Widget::set_expand` sets both properties to the same value at the same time.
+We can specify whether a widget should expand along the vertical or horizontal axis using `Widget::set_expand_horizontally` and `Widget::set_expand_vertically`, which take a single boolean as its argument. `Widget::set_expand` sets both properties to the same value.

 ```cpp
 auto widget = // ...